kwame-mintah/notes-md/learning-paths/machine-learning/01-machine-learning-operations-mlops.md

 #### Goal

 Understand how to use the machine learning (ML) pipelines to solve a real business problem in a project environment.
 Will understand each phase of the the pipeline and complete a project to solve a business problem.
 While using the AWS Cloud Infrastructure.
+As per AWS MLOps levels, this would be Level 0 (see more [[07-automated-machine-learning]]).

 #### Task list